thecodecousins/thecodecousins/CONTRIBUTE.md

 ## <a name="bonus" id="bonus"></a> III.
 Bonus: Fancy author profile

-This section is for anyone who's looking for a fancier `Author` profile page rather than just a page with your list of posts.
+This section is for anyone who's looking for a fancier `Author` profile page rather than just a page with your list of posts when readers click on your post's author name.

 Create an author data for yourself, we recommend using your Github handle as an identifier for consistency and to avoid collision among our contributors